framaRAMA/framarama/docs/en/index.md

 * 💡 `network-manager`, `dnsmasq-base` - configuring and setting up networking
 * 💡 `plymouth`, `plymouth-themes`, `plymouth-x11` - create startup booting screen
 * 💡 `xserver-xorg`, `xrandr|x11-server-utils`, `xinit`, `openbox`, `feh`, `imagemagick` - show pictures using graphical frontend
-* 💡 `xinput` - register keystores for fallback commands
+* 💡 `xinput` - register keystrokes for fallback commands

-After application startup you can open the frontend setup in the browser.
+After application startup (command see general setup) you can open the frontend setup in the browser (see URL above).

 ## Final notes

-This project was born because we all have large collection of photo but don't regularly look at them to benefit.
+This project was born because we all have large collections of photos but don't regularly look at them to benefit.
 Maybe we have some photos in some photo frames on walls or we have some of them in paper albums.
 But how often do we look at them to enjoy the memory?